 The official drink of the Puerto Rican islands, the piña colada is a combination of rum, coconut cream, crushed ice, and pineapple juice (the name itself translates to “strained pineapple juice”).
 In Puerto Rico the drink is treated with the respect it rightly deserves, available as a casual beverage in just about every bar and restaurant on the island.

 Interestingly, another bartender at the Beachcomber also takes credit for the invention, saying that a local coconut harvester’s strike caused him to start serving another popular drink, the Coco Loco, in hollowed-out pineapples instead of coconut shells.
 When the coconut-heavy Coco Loco was blended with the pineapple juices, the piña colada was born.

 Still, once one gets away from San Juan where the cocktail was born, recipes start to fluctuate with each individual bartender.
-This became especially true after the drink's popularity exploded in 1979 with the release of Jimmy Buffet's iconic “The Piña Colada Song.”
+This became especially true after the drink's popularity exploded in 1979 with the release of Rupert Holmes's iconic “Escape (The Piña Colada Song).”
 (Good luck getting that hook out of your head now.)

 These days, the drink has lost some of its connection to its traditional Puerto Rican roots, and has gained more of a kitschy tiki bar following, but ask anyone in San Juan what they’re drinking and they’ll be proud to tell you that they do, indeed, like piña coladas.
 And if you're looking to cool off and keep this tropical buzz going, there are lots of other mojitos, margaritas and more cocktail recipes perfect for warm weather.